 This hotel is a ten-minute walk from the conference site at the Westin Bayshore.

 - The evening will feature a lively toonie auction and silent auction in support of the Seventh Generation Club.
 Auction donations (big or small) are appreciated.

 - All conference registrants are invited to attend and it is included with your registration, there is no extra charge or need to reserve your ticket, but you can indicate if you will be attending on your registration form.
 Snacks, coffee and tea will be served.

 - Friends and family of registrants, and especially student teachers are welcome to attend this evening, without charge, space permitting.
 Reserve extra free guest tickets in advance.

 - There will be a special performance by Welhtima Kexwusem, a singing and dancing group established in 2004 by the Squamish Valley Education Department to revitalize the language and culture of the Skwxwú7mesh Uxwumixw peoples.

 Jody Wilson-Raybould, Minister of Justice and Attorney General of Canada

 Thank you to all of those who have applied to be exhibitors this year.
-The application period was July 18th and July 29th 4:00 pm and all applicants have been advised whether or not they have been accepted.
+The application period was July 18 to July 29, 2016 4:00 pm and all applicants have been advised whether or not they have been accepted.
 No further applications are being accepted due to space limitations.